 The Institute offers postdoctoral

 Postdoctoral researchers are welcome to stays at the MPIfG for periods of 1–2 years.
-The deadline for applications is 31 January for stays commencing the following October.
+The deadline for applications is 31 January for stays starting the following October. more

 The Max Planck Institute for the Study of Societies (MPIfG) is a place where researchers from around the world can meet, discuss, and work together.
 Its visiting researcher program can bring fresh ideas to the Institute’s research and provides opportunities for interdisciplinary and international networking.